jabrena/101-cursor/ABSTRACT_TALK.md

 - The advantages of using Java MCP servers in daily work.
 - The possible concerns and limitations of these new tools.

-The talk explains the main aspects of the talk using examples based on Spring Boot or Quarkus.
+The talk explains the main concepts of Cursor through examples based on Spring Boot or Quarkus.

 ---